 I would really like to hear other companies' thoughts on this.

-In closing, I did get a chance to read the posting on the Mark-Up and perhaps I'll get some time read that book, it sounds very interesting.
+the Mark-Up and perhaps I'll get some time read that book, it sounds very interesting.
 I also added a comment about some thoughts I had on Free and Theater and while it's not an answer, I do try to come up with some different uses of "Free."
 And I'm sure the community could come up with a better program then FNOT to get audiences to the theatre, your thoughts?

 Thanks again for your time and commitment to this conversation, it is appreciated.